 Benjamin W. Hutten is Counsel in the New York office of Buckley LLP.
-He provides regulatory and compliance counsel, as well as internal investigative and enforcement defense services, to foreign and domestic financial institutions regarding federal and state financial services issues.
+He provides regulatory and compliance counsel, as well as internal investigative and enforcement defense services, to foreign and domestic corporations and financial institutions regarding federal and state financial services issues.
+He also advises clients on financial crimes compliance and enforcement issues, including sanctions administered by the Office of Foreign Assets Control (OFAC) and anti-money laundering (AML).

-Mr. Hutten has a deep understanding of anti-money laundering (AML) and sanctions regulations and enforcement.
-In addition to his client work, he has participated in numerous financial industry group regulatory initiatives related to sanctions and AML issues, including The Clearing House Guiding Principles for Anti-Money Laundering Policies and Procedures in Correspondent Banking, initiatives to address “de-risking,” and initiatives related to information sharing.
+Mr. Hutten has a deep understanding of sanctions and AML regulations and enforcement.
+In addition to his client work, he has participated in numerous financial industry group regulatory initiatives related to sanctions and AML issues, including The Clearing House Guiding Principles for Anti-Money Laundering Policies and Procedures in Correspondent Banking, initiatives to address “de-risking,” and initiatives related to BSA information sharing.
+Mr. Hutten also conducts international trainings in AML and sanctions issues for the Financial Services Volunteer Corps.

 His experience includes: